Bob Dylan’s Late Albums Are a Masterclass

 Attention as Strategy

-Attention is the real strategy.
+Capturing attention is the core of strategy.
 Learn how focus, curiosity, and awareness build stronger brands than noise ever could.

 Unmoored (for a Dutch Painter)

-In Unmoored (For a Dutch Painter), Craig Haller reflects on color, meaning, and the quiet tension between beauty and incomprehension in art and grief.
+Unmoored (For a Dutch Painter) reflects on color, meaning, and the quiet tension between beauty and incomprehension in art and grief.

 Non-Song for the Sea (Bar Harbor, ME)

 A quiet reflection on the sea, sound, and smallness.
-Craig Haller’s Non-Song for the Sea captures the pull between stillness and motion on the Maine coast.
+Non-Song for the Sea captures the pull between stillness and motion on the Maine coast.

 Breathing in the Digital Age